-The timestamp uses the DECdts format that is explained in Chapter 1.
+The timestamp uses the DECdts format that is explained in Chapter 1, "Introduction to the VSI DECnet-Plus Distributed Time Service".
 In the previous example, the year is 2019, the day is March 16, and the local time is 14 hours, 29 minutes, and 47.52 seconds.
 A negative time differential factor (TDF) of 5 hours and an inaccuracy of 3 milliseconds are included in the timestamp.